k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/README.md

 ## AI-assistance disclosure
 This repo was developed with AI coding-assistant support (Claude, via an MCP filesystem connection, working directly in this project's folder).
-Used for: porting the original GPU-specific code to run on CPU, scaffolding the repo structure and documentation, and drafting the new visualization and lab-theming modules.
+Used for: porting the original GPU-specific code to run on CPU, scaffolding the repo structure and documentation, drafting the visualization and lab-theming modules, porting `agent/llm_supervisor.py` and `hardware/qcodes_adapter.py` from the original hackathon repo, replacing the schematic potential-well visualization with one based on QArray's real `free_energy` output, and building the Live Console (`console/live_session.py`, `app.py`'s Live Console tab).
 All design decisions, physics/engineering content, and final review remain the author's responsibility, per WISER's disclosure requirement -- expand this section with specifics as the build progresses.